San Francisco and San Jose Railroad: Funding and construction

 Voters in the counties of San Francisco, San Mateo, and Santa Clara passed the propositions to purchase the stock in May 1861.
 The cost per mile was approximately US$40,000, based on a total cost of $2 million for 49.3 mi of rail, comparable to the average cost per rail mile based on railroads built nationwide through 1861.
 However, the actual cash on hand was limited to the amount contributed by the three counties and approximately $100,000 from individual subscribers.
 With the Civil War consuming men and material, iron suppliers were only willing to deal with cash, not credit, and several members of the SF&SJ board of directors, including Peter Donahue, Henry Newhall, and Charles B. Polhemus used their personal influence and effort to secure material for the railroad.

 Construction wage scale on railroads, at $27 per month with board, was substantially lower than that of common laborers in the mines or in the cities at the time.
 Partly because of the low wage scale, the SF&SJ Railroad was one of the first railroad to experiment with hiring Chinese railroad workers to keep cost down.
-Hiring Chinese in the early and mid 1860s was not controversial and garnered few notices, as it was a short period of time of less hostile anti-Chinese sentiments.
+Hiring Chinese in the early and mid 1860s was not as controversial as expected and garnered few notices, as it was a short period of time of less hostile anti-Chinese sentiments.

 Grading and construction of the line began in Santa Clara county on July 15, 1861.
 The hardest part of construction was the cut at Bernal Hill in San Francisco, which was being cut through at both ends in Spring 1862 in earnest with "heavy and continuous assaults of powder".
 After ten months of labor, the Bernal Cut, about 2,700 feet in length and 43 feet in depth in the deepest part, was completed in March 1863.
 Three months later, track laying began at Seventeen Mile House in June 1863.